-Training for Businesses With Employees in New York
+Training for Businesses With Employees in New York/New York State

 Will members of your workforce continue to work remotely?

 If so, consider whether your policies and training materials emphasize anti-harassment and anti-discrimination policies when utilizing video platforms or other tools for remote interactions.
 Although the ability to work remotely is beneficial for many individuals and businesses, the relatively sudden transition from physical to virtual workplaces may have meant that expectations concerning attire during virtual meetings, the activation (or non-activation) of video capabilities during meetings, and other aspects of these meetings that impact the experience of participants have developed on an ad hoc, rather than systematic basis across the organization.
 Although difference practices may be appropriate for different segments of a company, it is important that all users understand that the guidelines that apply to in person interactions are equally applicable to virtual meetings, and appreciate obvious and subtle ways in which a less than thoughtful use of technology can erode, rather than solidify, a healthy workplace culture.